On 1 May 2026, the ground rules of lettings changed.

 Checks run in order

-Affordability, right to rent, credit, references — deterministic code, not judgement calls.
+Affordability, right to rent, credit, references — the same maths every time, not judgement calls.

 Decisions, sends and exceptions wait for your team, and the log records who.